B1. Number Sense

 • What fractions might be equivalent fractions among the various groups?

-A team represents statement 1 as the fraction of a whole, while the situation corresponds more to the fraction of a set.
+A team represents Statement 1 as a fraction of a whole, while the situation describes a fraction of a set.
 Also, they don't know how to divide the remaining 4 sandwiches.

 Ask questions such as: